 Their new paradigm for business is finding favour with major multinational clients.
 A deal with a global clothing manufacturer, led to a two-month trial of delivering legal services and process automation.

-Filip Corveleyn on the new business model
+Filip Corveleyn on Filip Corveleyn on the new business model he came to join Xenion

 At the end of 2014, Felix and Filip decided to found their own company, Tools4Legal GmbH, now TPR Legal, taking with them the multinational client contracts they had won while working for Xenion.
 After a successful test project in 2014, the company was awarded a full outsourcing deal for three years, encompassing operations in 19 countries in 2015, further securing another two multinational clients for the disruptive legal solution.